Curbside pick-up and drop-off may be offered in the future. Please check back for details.

 Library and Textbook Care

 As the new school year begins there are a few things students can do to help keep materials clean.
-One of the exciting things about a new school year is receiving your textbooks and checking out library books.
+One of the exciting things about a new school year is checking out library books and receiving your textbooks.
 You can do your part to help maintain these materials in the following ways:

 Always have clean hands when reading /using books and remember to turn the pages from the top.